 Many ecommerce businesses use subdomains to create testing sites.
 These subdomains allow you to test your website or individual pages before you push them live.
 This is important because it lets you find and address any issues or bugs before the public has access—you can launch most new campaigns with confidence.

-Subdomains can also be useful for improving the mobile version of your website as well.
+Subdomains can also be useful for improving the mobile version of your website.

 If you shop online using your smartphone, you may have noticed a letter m at the beginning of some site URLs.
 This is because those sites use a dedicated mobile subdomain for users on phones, tablets, and other small devices.

 It’s important to create tailored mobile ecommerce experiences that differ from those your customers have on a desktop browser.
 Mobile responsiveness is the bare minimum—especially considering the opportunity online brands have when it comes to engaging mobile shoppers.
-Mobile commerce hit nearly $340 billion in sales last year in the US alone, and mobile shoppers spend an average $134 each purchase—a figure that’s trending upward.
+Mobile commerce hit nearly $360 billion in sales in 2021 in the US alone, and mobile shoppers spend an average of around $112 each purchase—a figure that’s trending upward.
 So there’s plenty of reason to consider the mobile shopper.

 Creating a dedicated mobile website using a subdomain, such as the letter m, is one way to tailor your mobile experience without impacting the desktop experience.